-Exhibit A Salary Schedule for November 1, 2019 - October 31, 2021 between the
+Exhibit A Salary Schedule for November 1, 2021 - October 31, 2024

-MEMORANDUM OF UNDERSTANDING

-CITY OF SAN RAFAEL and

-SEIU LOCAL 1021 - CHILD CARE
+MEMORANDUM OF UNDERSTANDING between the CITY OF SAN RAFAEL and SEIU LOCAL 1021 - CHILD CARE

 This Memorandum of Understanding is entered into pursuant to the provisions of Section 3500, et seq. of the Government Code of the State of California.